archbhise/archbhise.github.io/_posts/2016-02-05-the-patterson-cycle.markdown

 }
 </style>

-<br><br>
 <p>
-Given the recent tumultuous market, I thought it would be a good time to write a post on one of my favorite topics.
+Given the recent rollercoaster in the public markets, I thought it would be a good time to write a post on one of my favorite topics.
 <br><br>
 Every market in the world has cycles.
 From Wall Street to agricultural prices, there are times when demand is ample and supply is low, and when the opposite rings true as well, and the world moves on.
 <br><br>
-In the S&P 500, you can see large peaks and troughs every few years, as history repeats itself.</p>
+For instance, in the S&P 500, you can see large peaks and troughs every few years, as history repeats itself.</p>

 <div class="center-image">
 <figure>